Course Fee: $9,995.00

-The purpose of this course is to train Specialist level and Basic level Emergency Medical Technicians to provide a full scope of advanced life support procedures to ill and injured patients.
-This course is designed to help the student develop an understanding of human anatomy and physiology, disease pathology, advanced airway management, pharmacology, IV therapy, cardiology and trauma care.
+The purpose of this course is to train EMT’s and AEMT’s to provide a full scope of advanced life support procedures to critically ill and injured patients.
+This course is designed to help the student develop a higher understanding of human anatomy and physiology, disease pathology, advanced airway management, pharmacology, IV therapy, cardiology and trauma care.

 - Demonstrate entry-level competency in the psychomotor domain of paramedic education

 - Demonstrate entry-level competency in the cognitive domain of the paramedic education

 - Demonstrate entry-level competency in the affective domain of paramedic education